agnelvishal/Distance-between-camera-and-object/README.md

                dist((x, y), (a, b)) = Squareroot((x - a)² + (y - b)²)
             Where x,y are x and y coordinates of centre of first chess piece.
 Similarly a,b are x and y coordinates of centre of second chess piece.

+Distance betwen Camera and Object
+The distace or pixels between object in 2 images is inversely proportional to distace between camera and object.
+HEnce the constant pf proportionality is calculated and stored in text.
+T

 Executing the file

-In the first line of newCalibrate file , you will need to set the distance between chess pieces of two images.
+In the first line of Calibrate file , you will need to set the distance between chess pieces of two images.
 This is needed to calibrate the camera each time camera position is changed
 When you calibrate , new file called donotdelete.txt will be generated.
 Then run calculate file.
 The distance will be shown :)